Preparing to study social work

 Our approach to social work education reflects the important connections that exist between individuals, families and communities.
-We are proud of our ability to offer students a broad and solid foundation for professional social work practice and value opportunities for the exchange of ideas and experience with academics, professionals and experts by experience.
+We are one of the largest providers of social work education in the UK and we are proud of our ability to offer students a broad and solid foundation for professional social work practice and value opportunities for the exchange of ideas and experience with academics, professionals and experts by experience.

 This module provides you with a range of essential study skills which can also be applied to substantive aspects of the study of social work and to the practice of contemporary social work.

 On this module, you will gain the knowledge and understanding of the current discourses within contemporary social work, exploring the origins of social work practice; the dominant ideologies within current social work practice and explore how these ideologies have influenced the character, organisation and delivery of social work over time.